COCA-COLA EUROPEAN PARTNERS PLC FILES INTEGRATED REPORT AND FORM 20-F

 Our decisions are informed by an understanding of the risks we face as a business.
 Through our enterprise wide risk management programme, we identify, measure and manage risk, and embed a strong risk culture across our business.

-CCEP's risk management framework looks at both risks and opportunities.
-As well as supporting the management of risks, it also guides how we can capitalise on opportunities.
+CCEP's risk management framework looks at both risks we face and how we capitalise on opportunities we have.